saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-2-deque-drivers.md

 ## Appium 2 Version: `appium2-deque-accessibility`

-Sauce Labs offers various versions of Appium 2 in our private cloud.
+Sauce Labs offers various versions of Appium 2 in our cloud.
 One of these is the `appium2-deque-accessibility` version, designed to support accessibility testing on mobile apps for both iOS and Android.
 This version integrates Appium drivers developed by the Deque team, enabling seamless integration of accessibility scans into your existing test automation workflows.